ghimiresdp/python-notes/c07_oop/Chapter 7.1 oop.md

 called first.
 The `__init__()` method also requires `self` as the first parameter.

-To initialize the class, we write the name of the class along with parameters that is accepted by an initializer class.
+To initialize a class, we write the name of the class along with parameters that is accepted by an initializer class.
 The example below uses a class `Person` with the initializer method that accepts `first_name`, and `last_name`.
 The `self` parameter is itself passed by the class whenever it is called.
 The